 This option detects the hard disk parameters for the hard disk drives installed in your system.
 Highlight this option and press <Enter>.
-A screen similar to below will appear.
+A screen similar to the one on the next page will appear.

 Enter your choice, and press <Enter> to accept the parameters or press <Esc> to abort.
 The parameters of the hard disk will be displayed in the Standard CMOS Setup.